First Aid and Medication

 - You should be aware of the Plan and should have been trained to administer an Epi Pen by a suitable qualified health professional;

-- The young person should be educated around their allergies and what to do in an emergency - a young person may be able to self-administer their own EpiPen or take antihistamines.
+- The young person should be educated about their allergies and what to do in an emergency - a young person may be able to self-administer their own EpiPen or take antihistamines.
 If this is the case this should be recorded;

 - Medication should be easily accessible so you and/or the young person can access their medication in an emergency situation;